-Hamburg has a new restaurant hotspot to look forward to:
+Hamburg has a new restaurant hotspot:

 Those fascinated by innovative culinary concepts have a new place to get together at a fantastic location directly by the Nikolaifleet canal.
 IZAKAYA presents modern Japanese cuisine with South American influences – it’s an outstanding shared-dining concept that will suit the cosmopolitan nature of Hamburg.
 Behind this inspiring idea are renowned hospitality entrepreneurs Yossi Eliyahoo and Liran Wizman, owners and founders of Amsterdam-based ‘THE ENTOURAGE GROUP’ and the group’s managing director, Stephanie Pearson.
 The Group has already celebrated multiple successes including Amsterdam restaurants MOMO, MR PORTER and THE DUCHESS, and international brand THE BUTCHER, with five locations in Amsterdam and the recent opening in Berlin.
 IZAKAYA Amsterdam opened in 2012 and has become a firm favourite of locals, celebrities and the international jet set crowd.

 Yossi Eliyahoo of THE ENTOURAGE GROUP says: “IZAKAYA is a contemporary dining experience where extravagant Japanese cuisine meets Peruvian flavours.
 Authentic elements are given a contemporary twist when combined with creative technics.
 This is not only presented in the menu but throughout the whole concept.
 It’s the essence of IZAKAYA; authentic yet never traditional.
 We are extremely proud to introduce the concept to Germany with the opening of IZAKAYA in Hamburg, and soon to follow, in Munich.”